With focus and determination, an exciting, rewarding and lucrative career as a Personal Trainer awaits.

 The location that you will be working from plays a part in determining your pay scale.
 In major cities like London and the Home Counties for example, Personal Trainers are sought after to assist with hectic lifestyles enabling individuals to commit to regular training that delivers results.

-However, the role of the Personal Trainer is well established in the UK today and most of the major gym chains across the country will require highly educated Personal Trainers with the relevant REPs accredited fitness industry education to assist in the successful running of their fitness centres.
+However, the role of the Personal Trainer is well established in the UK today and most of the major gym chains across the country will require highly educated Personal Trainers with the relevant accredited fitness industry education to assist in the successful running of their fitness centres.

 Download our Prospectus for further information.